jakestanley/homelab-arcade/README.md

 The CS2 server and its assets live under `cs2/`.
 Config files (`.env`, `.env.example`, `requirements.txt`) remain at repo root.

+Portal notes:

+- Links are LAN-safe (no `localhost`); portal detects the host IP when accessed locally.
+- Each game card shows a status pill (CS2 uses `/api/status`; dummy uses reachability ping).

 ## Run as a Windows service (NSSM)

 Assumes NSSM is installed and on PATH, and the virtual environment lives at `.venv`.